b-knight/Understanding-Customer-Conversion-with-Snowplow-Web-Event-Tracking/README.md

 The F2 score is derived from the [F1 score](https://en.wikipedia.org/wiki/F1_score) by setting the weight of the \beta parameter to 2, effectively increasing the penalty for false negatives.
 While the F2 score is the arbiter for ultimate model selection, we also use [precision-recall curves](http://scikit-learn.org/stable/auto_examples/model_selection/plot_precision_recall.html) to clarify model performance.
 We have opted for precision-recall curves as opposed to the more conventional [receiver operating characteristic](https://en.wikipedia.org/wiki/Receiver_operating_characteristic) (ROC) curve due to the highly imbalanced nature of the data [(Saito, 2016)](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0118432).

 ### Data Preprocessing
 The raw Snowplow data available is approximately 15 gigabytes spanning over 300 variables and tens of millions of events from November 2015 to January 2017.
-When we omit fields that are not in active use, are redundant, contain personal identifiable information (P.I.I.), or which cannot have any conceivable baring on customer conversion, then we are left with 14.6 million events spread across 22 variables.
+When we omit fields that are not in active use, are redundant, contain personal identifiable information (P.I.I.), or which cannot have any conceivable bearing on customer conversion, then we are left with 14.6 million events spread across 22 variables.

 <p align="center"><b>Table 1: Selected Snowplow Variables Prior to Preprocessing</b></p>
 |<sub>Snowplow Variable Name</sub>   |<sub>Snowplow Variable Description</sub>                                         |